 Learn more about how each of these factors will influence the time it takes for your new grass to grow.

 Type of Grass Seed

-Some of the most common cool season grasses in the Northeast Ohio area include Kentucky Bluegrass, Bentgrass, Ryegrass, and Fescue.
+Some of the most common cool-season grasses in the Northeast Ohio area include Kentucky Bluegrass, Bentgrass, Ryegrass, and Fescue.

-Fescue: This grass germinates in 7-14 days
+- Fescue: Fescue seeds usually grow in 7-14 days

 - Bentgrass: Bentgrass seeds usually grow in 10-14 days